Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 Expand your reach to get the maximum number of clients.
 Use the same to-the-point adverts in the local paper as you do online to create a recognisable brand for yourself and build a trustworthy reputation.
 This will stand you in good stead if ever you need to relocate or you choose to move your business online.
 Good ratings and online testimonials from your students will dramatically increase the number of people considering your services.

-There are several qualities which are essential to a successful teaching career:
+In fact, there are several qualities which are essential to a successful teaching career:

 Display good organisational skills by creating a structured and personalised learning programme for each of your students.
 Every pupil is different and you must be able to adapt your work to each of their situations and goals.